risk-first/website/docs/thinking/Development-Process.md

 ## Applying the Toy Process

-Let's look at how our toy process should act to prevent these risks materializing by considering an unhappy path.
+Although bitter experience has shown that this is a terrible way of delivering software, I want to use Risk-First diagrams and our new terminology to explore exactly why this is the case by examining what happens to _risk_, and specifically look at how our toy process should act to prevent these risks materialising in production and causing maximum harm.

+First, let's consider the unhappy path.
 One where, at the outset, we have lots of [Hidden Risks](/thinking/Glossary#hidden-risk).
 Let's say a particularly vocal user rings up someone in the office and asks for new **Feature X** to be added to the software.
 It's logged as a new feature request, but:

 - Unfortunately, this feature once programmed will break an existing **Feature Y**.
 - Implementing the feature will use some api in a library, which contains bugs and have to be coded around.